Topological fields with a generic derivation: Main results

 When $T$ is the theory of real closed fields, the theory $T_\delta^*$ corresponds to the theory of closed ordered differential fields $\CODF$ as originally introduced and axiomatized by M. Singer in \cite{singer1978}.
 The idea behind $\CODF$ has been generalized to many different contexts including work by M. Tressl \cite{Tressl} and N. Solancki \cite{solanki} in the framework of large fields, and by N. Guzy and the second author in \cite{guzy-point2010,GP12}.
 As in \cite{guzy-point2010,GP12}, we will closely follow Singer's original axiomatization.
 The main difference in the present setting with respect to previous work is the explicit allowance of multi-sorted languages (which permits us to include theories in languages where they admit relative quantifier elimination).

 How much complexity is introduced by a generic derivation?
 Two of our main contributions show that the derivation introduces no new complexity concerning both open definable sets and imaginaries.

 \begin{theorem*}[Later Theorem \ref{thm:opencoregen} and Corollary \ref{cor:opencore}] Let $T$ be an open $\cL$-theory of topological fields.
 Then, the theory $T_\delta^*$ has $\cL$-open core (i.e., every open $\cL_\delta$-definable set is already $\cL$-definable).
-In particular, when $T$ is either $\ACVF_{0,p}, \RCVF, \PCF$ or the $\cL_\RV$-theory of a henselian valued field of characteristic 0 (as defined in \cite{flenner}), then, the theory $T_\delta^*$ has $\cL$-open core. \end{theorem*}
+In particular, when $T$ is either $\ACVF_{0,p}$ (with $p\geqslant 0$), $\RCVF$, $\PCF$ or, in general, the $\cL_\Div$-theory of a henselian valued field of characteristic 0, then, the theory $T_\delta^*$ has $\cL$-open core. \end{theorem*}

 \begin{theorem*}[Later Theorem \ref{thm:EI}] Let $T$ be an open $\cL$-theory of topological fields.
 Let $\G$ be a collection of sorts of $\cL^{eq}$ and $\cL^{\G}$ denote the restriction of $\cL^{eq}$ to the sorts in $\G$.
 Suppose that $T$ admits elimination of imaginaries in $\cL^\G$.
 Then the theory $T^*_{\delta}$ admits elimination of imaginaries in $\cL_{\delta}^\G$. \end{theorem*}